Levent0z/docsify/2022/web-security.md

 [More on owasp.org](https://owasp.org/www-community/attacks/csrf/)

-## CORS
-"Cross-Origin Resource Sharing"
+## CORS - "Cross-Origin Resource Sharing"

 - Server adds `Access-Control-Allow-Origin` header to the response.
-If set to `*`, all is alloed.
+If set to `*`, all is allowed.
 The client (browser) is responsible for allowing/denying a request.
 - Note: Client can change/override `Origin` header value.

 ["Simple requests"](https://developer.mozilla.org/en-US/docs/web/http/cors#simple_requests) don't trigger a `CORS preflight`: